railsgirls/guides.railsgirls.com/_pages/guide.md

 The coaches don’t need to be hardcore experts on Rails - basic knowledge and willingness to explain trumps expertise.
 So, if your local Rails community isn't very strong, do expand your search.
 You can have a mix of Rails experts and people with web development expertise in other frameworks.
 We are looking for people who like answering questions and can keep an upbeat and positive atmosphere through a period of 8 hours!

-You can get to know the curriculum by checking out [guides.railsgirls.com/app](http://guides.railsgirls.com/app).
+You can get to know the curriculum by checking out [the guides index](/).
 There is also always a pre-event coach dinner where we’ll go through some pedagogical suggestions and check everyone knows what is happening.
 Avoid jargon, tie examples to what your doing, encourage asking questions.
-The installation instructions can be found at [guides.railsgirls.com/install](http://guides.railsgirls.com/install).
+The installation instructions can be found in [the install guide](/install).
 We also understand that coaches are human and that for most of the people this is the first time teaching something.
 Worry not - the women have always been really happy with whatever they learn and just the chance to ask questions is enough.

 We hope the coaches are ok with having their name and twitter-id/github/some mean of contact on railsgirls.com so the women always have a local face to answer their questions.